redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/03 Calling WebAssembly from a Host Environment.md

 ### Create a `.wasm` file

 When working from the command line, we used the `wasmer` tool to both compile and run the WebAssembly module in a single step.
-Now we need simply compile the WebAssembly Text file and ensure that the generated `.wasm` file is accessible to our JavaScript runtime environment.
+Now we need simply to compile the WebAssembly Text file and ensure that the generated `.wasm` file is accessible to our JavaScript runtime environment.

 To compile the WebAssembly Text file, change into the same directory as the `.wat` file, then invoke the `wat2wasm` tool: